chrispwolf/night-tripper-platen/content/chapters/Rules for Play/core.md

 To play you will need at least two six-sided dice (d6), index cards, and pencils.

+Certain rules call for using a 3-sided die (d3).
+In these cases, roll 1d6.
+A roll of 1–2 is 1, 3–4 is 2, 5–6 is 3.

 Some tables call for using a 12-sided die (d12).
 To get a random number from one to twelve on six-sided dice, first roll one die, then another.
 If the second roll is even number, use the first roll as-is.
 If odd, add six to the first roll.
 For example, read a roll of 5 and 6 as 5, and a roll of 3 and 1 as 9.

 Other tables call for using a "d66," in this case, use 2d6, with one designated as the tens digit and the other as the ones digit.
 For example, read a roll of 3 and 4 as 34.